Skip to main content

 Chronic wasting disease (CWD) is a fatal neurological disease that attacks the brains of deer, elk and moose.
 It causes animals to become emaciated, display abnormal behavior and eventually die.
 Infected animals often show no signs of illness.

-The map in the back of this brochure highlights game management units in red and yellow where CWD has been detected (inside back cover).
 CWD has been found in several regions in Colorado, as well as other states and provinces.
 For deer, infection rates tend to be highest in prime-aged mature bucks.
+See the CWD prevalence maps for deer and elk.

-In 2022, CPW will require mandatory submission of CWD test samples (heads) from all elk and deer harvested during rifle seasons from specific hunt codes to better evaluate the prevalence of CWD in herds.
+In 2023, CPW will require mandatory submission of CWD test samples (heads) from all deer harvested during rifle seasons from specific hunt codes to better evaluate the prevalence of CWD in herds.
 There will be no charge for mandatory testing.
+Not all hunt codes in a unit were selected for mandatory CWD testing.

 HUNTING LAWS